Man Utd 'eaten alive' & Fernandes a 'disgrace'

 The Reds reignited their challenge for a top-four spot with a performance that harked back to some of their dominant displays in recent years, as they defended strongly and attacked with devastating pace.

+"Younger, faster and stronger.
+Gakpo is a new 2.0 of Bobby Firmino.
+The best thing I love is there was always one of them in the middle of the goal.
+They are like the flying arrows.

+"Nunez and Gakpo are 23 years old.
+Their ceiling [is] through the roof.
+They are frightening."

-"In the second half, that was the Liverpool of old.
-They were first to everything," said former Reds midfielder Graeme Souness on Sky Sports.
+Former Reds midfielder Graeme Souness added on Sky Sports: "In the second half, that was the Liverpool of old.
+They were first to everything.

 "When you watch the very best teams, when you watch Liverpool and Manchester City play at their best, you think they have an extra man.
 That's how it appeared today in the second half."